We are a family run & OWNED business

 Kawandama Hills sustainable charcoal beehive kiln unloading.jpg

-KHP began planting Corymbia citriodora in December 2009 and have over 2,300Ha currently planted.
-We now have over 6 million trees added to the ground of Viphya.
-The plantation has approximately 3500Ha of natural indigenous forest that we conserve and protect.
+KHP began planting Corymbia citriodora in December 2009 and have nearly 3000 hectares currently planted.
+We now have around 7 million trees added to the ground of Viphya.
+The plantation has approximately 3500Ha of natural indigenous forest that we conserve and protect, and the plantation is next to the beautiful Perekezi Forest Reserve.

-We prune the leaves of trees twice a year to make the oil and coppice the trunks in the field on a four-year cycle to make sustainable charcoal.
-The trees continually grow back throughout their 30-year lifespan, producing more leaves and oil as they mature.
-All parts of the trees have a use and so we are very sustainable!
+We are a fully sustainable model- we prune the leaves of trees annually to produce the essential oil and then coppice (cut) the trunks in the field on a four-year cycle to make sustainable charcoal.
+The trees continually grow back throughout a 30+ year lifespan, producing more leaves and oil as they mature.
+All parts of the trees have a use and we are proud that humanity and nature are working so symbiotically together.

-Distillation pots capable of distilling 5 tons biomass in one session
+Distillation pots capable of distilling nearly 5tons leaf biomass in one session

 20161105_160845(0).jpg